-This chicken coconut curry is easy to make and it tastes just as good, if not better, than the coconut curry you would find in a restaurant!
-This is something my kids are always begging me to make.
+This Chicken Coconut Curry is something my kids are always begging me to make.
 They seriously devour this stuff!
-It is savory and slightly sweet– the flavor combinations are simply perfect!
-I love serving this with Jasmine rice and steamed veggies… oh and plenty of Sriracha on the side (before we had kids I would just add the Sriracha right into chicken but they aren’t quite as crazy about Sriracha as I am… yet)!
-Anyway, just a heads up… this is quite aromatic so if you make it be sure to open up your kitchen windows or you will be smelling curry for days (which may not be a bad thing)!
+I love serving this with Jasmine rice and steamed veggies, and plenty of Sriracha on the side.
+Before we had kids I would just add the Sriracha right into chicken but they aren’t quite as crazy about Sriracha as I am yet!

 - 2 pounds boneless skinless chicken breasts cut into 1/2-inch chunks or strips